Contact Tracers Track COVID and Other Illnesses

 While advancement isn’t a big option, Ott said that the department is always open to lateral moves.

 The Bureau of Labor Statistics lists “epidemiologist” as the closest job title to the contact tracer; however, that’s a position that typically requires a master’s degree.
-The requirements required for contract tracing depends upon the hiring entity, whether a particular country’s health department for a long-term or short-term position or the state, as it’s hiring temporary workers during the pandemic.
+The requirements required for contract tracing depends upon the hiring entity, whether a particular county’s health department for a long-term or short-term position or the state, as it’s hiring temporary workers during the pandemic.

 Anyone interested in volunteering to help with contact tracing should contact their county’s department of health.